LMU This Week Feature: Fall Highlights Message

 - Our rankings continue to reflect that our academic programs are among the nation’s best.
 The Wall Street Journal places LMU among the top 12 percent of universities in the country, with similar successes across all of our colleges and schools (a comprehensive list is available here).

 - Our first to second year retention rate climbed from 88.7 percent last year to 91.2 percent this year, a monumental jump made possible through effective partnerships among our academic and co-curricular colleagues.
-I thank Robbin Crabtree, dean of Bellarmine College of Liberal Arts, and Jeanne Ortiz, dean and vice president for students affairs, for co-charing the Persistence and Graduation Committee.
+I thank Robbin Crabtree, dean of Bellarmine College of Liberal Arts, and Jeanne Ortiz, dean and vice president for students affairs, for co-chairing the Persistence and Graduation Committee.

 Interdisciplinarity is an illustrious pathway toward discovery and wonder.
 Our Core Integrations courses—Faith and Reason; Ethics and Justice; and Interdisciplinary Connections—showcase our unwavering commitment to engaging in purposeful and open discourse.